MDIL-SNU/SHERPA/README.md

 * **DISP_STDDEV** [real, 0.1 (default)]
   - *DISP_STDDEV* sets the standard deviation of gaussian displacement vector (in Angst).
 * **INIT_MODE** [0/1, 0 (default)]
   - *INIT_MODE* determines whether or not to provide the initial eigenmode.
-The initial eigenmode can be provided by the file named *SPS.MODECAR*.
+The initial eigenmode can be provided by the file named *Initial.MODECAR*.
 ### LAMMPS parameter (for SPS_LMP)
 * **PAIR_STYLE** [strings]
   - *PAIR_STYLE* stands for the pair style in LAMMPS input.